 - A detailed budget and budget justification (use only budget template)

-- Faculty advisor letters of nomination (one letter for exploratory awards and two letters for full awards).
+- Faculty advisor letters of nomination (one letter for exploratory awards and two letters for advanced awards).

 - Faculty letters of nomination are requested by students within the application and a link is instantly sent to the faculty member who can then submit the letter via SOLO.
 Faculty may submit letters of recommendation at any time after receiving the link and do NOT have to wait for the student to submit the application.
 Out of courtesy to the faculty, please do not wait to add their name(s) until you are ready to submit your application; add the name(s) as soon as you know you will be applying and have requested letter(s).